-Lead Designer and Game Design Course mentor Heath Smith has more than a decade of experience in the AAA video game industry.
-Heath has worked at Activision, Square Enix and Eidos-Montreal on titles like The Amazing Spider-Man and the Tomb Raider franchise.
-He’s interviewed, hired and led teams, and knows not just what it takes to become a Game Designer, but how to become an outstanding one.
+Lead designer and game design course mentor Heath Smith has more than a decade of experience in the AAA video game industry.
+Heath's worked at Activision, Square Enix and Eidos-Montreal on titles like The Amazing Spider-Man and the Tomb Raider franchise.
+He’s interviewed, hired and led teams, and knows what it takes to become a great game designer.

 It’s hard initially because great video games suck you in with compelling narratives, gameplay loops, imagery, sound and experiences.
 They’re good at hooking you and making you forget that you’re actually playing.

 The next time you play your favorite games, do it with a critical eye.
 Analyze while you’re playing.
 Can spot the gameplay systems being used?
 Why do you think certain choices were made?

 If you want to be a well-rounded designer, play a wide variety of genres, don’t just stick to the ones you like best.

 As a game designer you’re not designing for yourself, you’re designing for an audience.
 You have to get into the head of the player, understand what motivates them, what makes them tick, and design the game for them.